apify/apify-docs/docs/storage/dataset.md

     https://api.apify.com/v2/datasets/{DATASET_ID}/items/?token={YOUR_API_TOKEN}

 You can **specify which data are exported** by adding a comma-separated list of fields to the `fields` query parameter.
 Likewise, you can also omit certain fields using the `omit` parameter.

+> If you both specify and omit the same field in a request, the **omit** parameter will prevail and the field will not be returned.

 To retrieve the `hotel` and `cafe` fields, you would send your GET request to the URL below.